Which city is cheaper, Venice or Athens?

 Both Venice and Athens are popular destinations to visit in the summer with plenty of activities.
 Many travelers come to Athens for the city activities and the family-friendly experiences.
 Also, many visitors come to Venice in the summer for the family-friendly experiences.

 Athens is a little warmer than Venice in the summer.
-The temperature in Athens is usually 27°C (81°F) in July, and Venice stays around 23°C (73°F).
+The daily temperature in Athens averages around 27°C (81°F) in July, and Venice fluctuates around 23°C (73°F).

 It's quite sunny in Venice.
 The sun comes out a lot this time of the year in Athens.
 Athens usually receives more sunshine than Venice during summer.
 Athens gets 357 hours of sunny skies, while Venice receives 287 hours of full sun in the summer.